StefanBoudri/streams/research.md

 Using `Stream<T>` in Java Collections provides a **modern, readable, and efficient** approach to processing data.
 Streams improve maintainability, enable lazy and parallel processing, and reduce manual iteration errors.

-* **Sequential streams** are suitable for medium datasets, offering clarity.
+* **Sequential streams** are suitable for medium datasets, offering clarity and reasonable memory usage.
-* **Parallel streams** excel on large datasets, as demonstrated by benchmark results.
+* **Parallel streams** excel on large datasets, as demonstrated by benchmark results, with faster execution at the cost of more memory usage.

 While loops remain valid, streams reduce boilerplate, handle complex transformations elegantly, and support modern Java programming paradigms.
+Memory considerations should guide whether to use sequential streams, parallel streams, or traditional loops.

 ---